thoughtbot/superglue/docs/index.md

 # Overview

-__Superglue is The Rails Way of building React applications.__ Refreshingly familiar.
+__Superglue is The Rails Way of building React Rails applications.__ Refreshingly familiar.
 No APIs.
 No client-side routing.
 Batteries included.

 <div class="grid cards" markdown>